Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination

-\begin{remark}[Why an ellipsoid-interval product bulk set instead of an ellipsoid?]
-In regression under deployment shift, it is natural for the conditional law \(Y\mid X\) to change.
-Using \(\Xi_{0,X}\times \Xi_{0,Y}\) decouples covariate geometry from outcome variability, so the tolerance level can trade off mean error against adverse outcomes within a plausible range; see Appendix~\ref{app:ch-product-bulk-stability} for a detailed discussion. \end{remark} We compare LV to two DRO baselines that trade off mean error and tail error: CVaR and Wasserstein~\citep{chen2018wdroregression}.
+We compare LV to two DRO baselines that trade off mean error and tail error: CVaR and Wasserstein~\citep{chen2018wdroregression}.
 All methods use a linear predictor and the absolute loss as the base loss.
 We also include ERM over mean absolute loss and a ridge regression baseline.

-Tab.~\ref{tab:ca-housing-results} shows that LV performs best on all four test metrics.
-Compared to the strongest baseline on this split (Wasserstein), LV reduces MAE by 14\% and reduces both $p_{98}$ and $\mathrm{CVaR}_{2\%}$ losses by about 10\%.
-Tab.~\ref{tab:ca-housing-runtime} shows that LV is also the fastest DRO method in this setting.
-Additional parameter sweep trajectories and diagnostic oracle selection in Appendix~\ref{app:ca-housing} show LV maintains favourable MAE--$\mathrm{CVaR}_{2\%}$ trade-offs across hyperparameter settings and alternative split gap sizes (Fig.~\ref{fig:ca-housing-trajectories} and Tab.~\ref{tab:ca-housing-oracle}).
+Table~\ref{tab:ca-housing-results} shows that LV performs best on all four test metrics.
+Compared to the strongest baseline on this split (Wasserstein), LV reduces MAE by 13\% and reduces both $p_{98}$ and $\mathrm{CVaR}_{2\%}$ losses by about 10\%.
+Table~\ref{tab:ca-housing-runtime} shows that LV is also the fastest DRO method in this setting.
+Additional baselines, parameter sweep trajectories and diagnostic oracle selection in Appendix~\ref{app:ca-housing} show LV maintains favourable MAE--$\mathrm{CVaR}_{2\%}$ trade-offs across hyperparameter settings and alternative split gap sizes (Figure~\ref{fig:ca-housing-trajectories} and Table~\ref{tab:ca-housing-oracle}).